Normation/rudder-plugins/README.md

 openjdk-8-jdk maven binutils make git-core xz-utils
 ```

-To build a plugin package, go to the plugin directory and type:
+To build a plugin package, do:

 ```
 git checkout tag-corresponding-to-plugin-vesion
-make clean && make
+make clean && make generate-all-pom && make plugin-name
 ```

 After compilation, you will find in plugin root directory (i.e at the same level than the Makefile file) the